aerogear/modern-appdev-workshop/README.md

 9. The server will be ready at http://localhost:4000/graphql

 10. The server offers the playground as a way to interact with its API.
-It is loaded with example queries that can be used to access data and execute GraphQL queries - createTask, updateTask etc.
+It is loaded with example queries that can be used to access data - createTask, updateTask etc.
-Please try to execute some operations directly in the server.
+Please try to execute some operations directly using playground.

+> Note: Please make any change in the playground editor first to see queries available when pressing big play button.

 The Playground also offers documentation for all available operations that we can replicate back to server.
-This is automatically generated from the GraphQL Schema.
+Documentation is automatically generated from the GraphQL Schema.

 ## 2. Building Your first GraphQL Client with React, GraphQL and AeroGear DataSync